 in reviewing possible explanations for why investment in the non-mining sector in Australia has been weak, the most powerful reason boils down to firms’ expectations of future demand, otherwise known as animal spirits.
 Mining investment was strong because expectations for future demand were high and there wasn’t that much uncertainty around that expectation.
 Expectations of demand elsewhere have not been strong.
 8

 This statement is so true that it almost doesn’t need to be said, so much so that it is self-evident to the problem, that is, if businesses thought wealth to be at the end of vast risk and investment, they would be doing so.
 The question is: why are the animal spirits awakened?
 And the answer, in this case, is in part, because central bankers have put the bulls of the business world to sleep with easy money.
-If quantitative easing along with expansionary monetary policies weren’t provided during the GFC, the pain would have been immense, no one would argue against that but, the endless injection of near-zero interest rates alongside QE 1, 2 & 3 have meant that the bullish business investments both in capital and labour that everyone was hoping for post GFC times, never came.
+If quantitative easing along with expansionary monetary policies weren’t provided during the GFC, the pain would have been immense, no one would argue against that but, the endless injection of near-zero interest rates alongside QE 1, 2 & 3 have meant that the bullish business investments both in capital and labor that everyone was hoping for post GFC times, never came.
 Instead, we have had the biggest stock buyback period, ever with fewer reasons than ever before to be bullish on stocks.

 The problem with printing more money or lowering the cost of borrowing is that credit and cash have to go somewhere.
 In the states, it flooded into stocks as companies attempted to raise their profitability.
 In Australia and Canada, it flooded into housing driving up housing prices in major cities well beyond reasonable market PE ratios and as a result, inflating the short-term economic numbers.
 And while this cheap cash distorted the private sector and financialised the capitalist world, it also played havoc with Government bank accounts too with the US public debt now soaring well over $21 Trillion.